alexwizp/kibana/src/plugins/data/server/server.api.md

     queryStringOptions: Record<string, any>;
 }

-// Warning: (ae-missing-release-tag) "EsSearchArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface EsSearchArgs {
-    // (undocumented)
-    options?: Record<string, any>;
-    // Warning: (ae-forgotten-export) The symbol "KibanaSearchParams" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    params: KibanaSearchParams;
-}

 // Warning: (ae-missing-release-tag) "FieldDescriptor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)